jackmcc08/CV/README.md

 #### Makers Academy

-- 16-week intensive coding bootcamp.
+- 16-week intensive coding bootcamp - see Tech Experience above for more details.
-- Course covered fundamentals of coding and developed key soft skills, including group projects and agile working.
-- Delivered 4 group projects, 8 weekend challenges and 2 practice tech tests.

 #### London School of Economics and Political Science